 DISMISSAL BAN: The regulation mentioned above introduced restrictions regarding dismissals as well.
 In accordance with this regulation, the labour contracts of the workers cannot be terminated for reasons other than ‘cases contradicting rules of ethics and goodwill’ defined in Article 25/2 of the Labour Act (4857) for a period of three months.

 Short-term work allowance, unpaid leave without worker’s approval, unpaid leave support and dismissal ban were extended several times.
-Lastly, short-term work allowance was extended until 31 March 2021 and it was declared by President Tayyip Erdoğan that it will not be extended once more.
+Lastly, the short-term work allowance was extended until 31 March 2021, and it was declared by President Tayyip Erdoğan that it would not be extended once more.
 Unpaid leave without worker’s approval, unpaid leave support and dismissal ban were extended until 17 March 2021.

 During periods of reduced activity or total stoppage, the employer can also ask the workers to go on paid leave.
 This is not a legal obligation, but it is at the discretion of the employer.
 During the period of stoppage of work, it is possible for the worker to use his/her paid annual leave.
 Collective paid leave can be given by the employer between April and October.

 Besides these, in some sectors, including the textile and garment industries, it is necessary to ask for overtime work due to the pandemic.
 An increase in production might be on the agenda because of the extra demand in some sectors such as medical, pharmaceutical production, mask production, hygienic commodities production and above all in healthcare/hospitals.
 Under these conditions, daily hours of work with overtime not exceeding 11 hours a day may be imposed without a need for the approval of the worker.
 This situation may arise in the textile and garment industries for enterprises manufacturing required items such as protective clothing and masks.